 From Detroit to Mexico City to Rotterdam to Tokyo, global cities are reshaping their economies around innovation and entrepreneurship.

-Come and join the conversation on January 9th and 10th at Boston’s District Hall for the first annual Innovation and the City colloquium, and connect with the scholars, policy makers, and practitioners that are leading this global transformation.
+Come and join the conversation on October 7th and 8th at Boston’s District Hall for the second annual Innovation and the City colloquium, and connect with the scholars, policy makers, and practitioners that are leading this global transformation.

 Cities around the world have embraced the promotion of innovation and entrepreneurship to transform their economies.
 These efforts seek to create and attract businesses and jobs and more fundamentally, to carve a role for their cities in an increasingly competitive global economy.